You can contact LEARNZ, part of CORE Education, at:

 This morning the ambassadors and I headed to the Ministry for Primary Industries (MPI) in Whangārei.
 I was looking forward to discovering more about the knowledge and tools being used to manage kauri dieback.

-After some morning tea in the MPI staffroom, Travis and Kim talked to us about some of the technology being used and developed to help fight kauri dieback.
+After some morning tea in the MPI staffroom, Travis talked to us about some of the technology being used and developed to help fight kauri dieback.
 One tool used to manage kauri dieback is aerial surveillance.
 This involves flying close to the ground in a grid pattern and taking photos of areas where there are kauri.
 The photos can show kauri dieback symptoms such as yellow leaves and thinning foliage.
 Once these sites are identified, the next step is getting down on the ground to find out why a tree looks sick.
 Often this involves taking a soil sample and having it tested in a laboratory to see if kauri dieback is present.

 The only problem with aerial surveillance is that sometimes a tree shows symptoms of kauri dieback but doesn't have it at all.
 There might be other reasons why it is showing these symptoms.
 Kauri can also have the disease for a long time before they show any signs of it.
 So images that show what looks to be healthy kauri, may not be at all.

 Even so, aerial surveillance has helped to create maps of where the disease has spread so far.
 This information can then be used to make decisions about what needs to be done in an area to help stop further spread of the disease.

 NB: if you would like to find out more about how kauri soil samples are taken and how they are analysed, watch the following videos from the 2015 Kauri Dieback field trip:

 A new tool being developed is called remote sensing.
 Remote sensing is technology used to create maps without having to physically touch the area being mapped.
 Remote sensing technologies are usually operated from a plane or satellite.